A dry, healthy home starts here.

-Waterproof coatings often fail.
-Moisture seeping through a foundation wall can destroy the bond between the paint and the concrete.
+Moisture seepage through a foundation wall can destroy the bond between the waterproofing paint and the concrete.

-Interior drains feed a sump pump.
-The most effective way to keep a basement dry is to capture ground water in a perimeter drain system and then pump it to the exterior.
+The most popular way to keep a basement dry is to capture and remove water with a perimeter drain and sump pump system.

 Looking for a price?
 Get a no cost, no obligation free estimate.